gopheracademy/gopheracademy-web/content/advent-2016/introduction.md

 +++

 2016 has been a great year for the Go language and the Go community.
-We love to celebrate the end of the year with a series fo blog posts from the community on a wide variety of topics.
+We love to celebrate the end of the year with a series of blog posts from the community on a wide variety of topics.

 Here are the articles from our previous three years: